victorwtorres/Docker/README.md

-# Docker-Builds
+# Docker-Builds-Outdated
 This repo contains example builds for either docker or docker-compose.
+All of these are outdated and should not be used.

 # django-gunicorn-nginx
 Basic 2 container solution for running django/gunicorn with nginx.